 Today, we are happy to launch a new major feature, KPIs, in Weekdone, your beloved OKR platform.

 Newcomers to OKRs often think Key Results are the same as KPIs.
-It's a common mistake, but it can be a costly one to making OKRs a success in your company.
-While some KPIs can be used as Key Results, often that's not the case.
+It’s a common mistake, but it can be a costly one to make OKRs a success in your company.
+While some KPIs can be used as Key Results, often that’s not the case.
 Why?
-We have a good post on differences of KPIs and OKRs here.
+We have a good post on the differences between KPIs and OKRs here.

 Just like the recently launched Initiatives, KPIs allow you to add value to your OKR process.
 KPIs provide visibility of your growth targets and health metrics and provide important context to your OKRs.
 Monitoring KPIs allows you to stay on top of the most important focus areas.
 It’s a good way to discuss KPIs together with OKRs in your meetings and weekly check-ins.

-To add a KPI in Weekdone, click the (+) sign next to KPIs heading.
+To add a KPI in Weekdone, click the (+) sign next to the KPI heading.

 The KPIs currently need to be updated manually as you fill in your weekly OKR updates and check-ins.
 We might support automatic integrations in the future.